mwro-tcc/mwro-ts/README.md

 ### pnpm migration:run

 Runs all migrations that have not been executed against the database yet.
 It nows this by checking the drizzle schema and running a SELECT statement on the \_\_drizzle_migrations table.

+This will perform changes to your database if there are any migrations to be ran.

+## Test Environment

+Be sure to run `docker compose up` to have the test database container running.

+After this, run `pnpm test` to run the test suites.

+The `pnpm test` command will call `pnpm pretest` before executing.
+The pretest recreates the test database from scratch on each call.